Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 3. Spread love not bad design : Don't encourage a culture of ableism, designs should be accessible to people of all abilities.
 4. Design for people not yourself.
 You need to talk to them and understand what they need.
 5. What seems intuitive to you the designer is not necessarily intuitive to the users.
+6. _Simple_ and _clear_ design is the best way to effectively communicate with the user !